Gregor Gillespie: Ultimate Fighting Championship

 Gillespie made his promotional debut against Glaico Franca on September 24, 2016, at UFC Fight Night 95.
 He won the fight via unanimous decision.

 Gillespie next faced Andrew Holbrook on April 8, 2017, at UFC 210.
 He won the fight via knockout in the first round and was awarded a Performance of the Night bonus.

 Gillespie faced Jason Gonzalez on September 16, 2017, at UFC Fight Night 116.
 He won the back-and-forth fight via submission in the second round.
 The win also earned Gillespie his first Fight of the Night bonus award.

 Gillespie faced Jordan Rinaldi on January 27, 2018, at UFC on Fox: Jacaré vs. Brunson 2.
 He won the fight via technical knock out.

 Gillespie faced Vinc Pichel on June 1, 2018, at UFC Fight Night 131.
 Gillespie won via arm-triangle choke in the second round.
 This win earned him Performance of the Night award.

 Gillespie faced Yancy Medeiros on January 19, 2019, at UFC Fight Night: Cejudo vs. Dillashaw.
 He won the fight via TKO in the second round.

 Gillespie faced Kevin Lee on November 2, 2019, at UFC 244.
 He lost the fight via knockout in round one, marking his first professional defeat.

 Gillespie was expected to face Brad Riddell on March 20, 2021, at UFC on ESPN 21.
 However, the bout was cancelled due to COVID-19 protocols in the day of the event.
 Instead, Gillespie faced No-Gi Jiu Jitsu World medalist Carlos Diego Ferreira on May 8, 2021, at UFC on ESPN 24.
 At the weigh–ins, Ferreira weighed in at 160.5 pounds, four and a half pounds over the lightweight non-title fight limit and was fined 30% of his purse, which went to Gillespie.
 After a back-and-forth first round, where Gillespie appeared to fatigue, he was able to keep composure and rallied, winning the fight via TKO in round two.
 This fight earned him the Fight of the Night award.

+In May 2022, it was reported that Gillespie was removed from UFC roster.
+After the report, Gillespie posted on social media that he had wanted to fight above the rankings and that many bouts failed to come together.